flaviomb/matrix/README.md

 # matrix
 It's for my personal study.
-I'm trying mainly to use malloc and realloc functions.
+I'm basicly trying to use the malloc and realloc functions.